Fragility-aware Classification for Understanding Risk and Improving Generalization: Fragility Index: A New Performance Metric

-The definition \eqref{eq:fi_def} highlights that FI represents the minimum required violation of the target value $\tau$ when considering the ranking error across all possible distributions.
-It therefore is closely related to the risk of misjudgment in classification.
+As defined in Equations \eqref{eq:fi_def} and \eqref{eq:def_multiclass_fi}, FI represents the minimum required violation of the target value $\tau$ when considering the ranking error across all possible distributions.
 An adaptation of Proposition 6 in \cite{long2023robust} shows that there exists a normalized convex risk measure $\rho(\cdot)$ such that

-Moreover, FI inherits several favorable mathematical properties.
-In particular, we extend the results of Theorem 2 in \cite{long2023robust} to demonstrate these properties, as shown below.